pellepelster/hivemq-consul-cluster-discovery/README.md

 ### ACL token Configuration

-The Consul token that will be used can be passed to the plugin by using the environment variable `CONSUL_TOKEN`.
+The Consul token that will be used can be passed to the plugin by using the environment variable `CONSUL_HTTP_TOKEN`.

 ### Development and Testing